 Resistance band pull up

-Similar to the weighted pull up, this iteration also involves adding additional weight and resistance to a standard pull up or chin up execution.
 The best way to perform a resistance band pull up is to place a heavy dumbbell on the floor and attach one end of a resistance band to the handle.
-Loop the other end of the resistance band around your waist and start performing either pull ups or chin ups.
+Loop the other end of the resistance band around your waist and start performing either pull ups or chin ups..

 Rope pull up

-The rope pull up works the same muscles as a standard pull up does; however, it also incorporates the arms, hands and back a little bit more.
+The rope pull up works the same muscles as the standard version; however, it also incorporates the arms, hands and back a little bit more.
 This variation will make your lats and biceps pop like never before if performed correctly.
 To do this, put a rope or even a towel over your pull up bar and follow these steps:

 - Grab each side of the rope or towel

-- Pull upwards until your chin is above fist-level
+- Pull your body upwards until your chin is a fist-length above the bar.

 - Lower yourself back down